OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

-# T440p Libreboot Flashing/Injection Guide
+# T440p Libreboot Injection Guide

 ## Overview
 This guide provides step-by-step instructions to prepare and flash a T440p laptop with Libreboot using a Python script.
 The script automates several tasks including downloading files, verifying signatures, and preparing the ROM.